-BAFTA recognises that is has a vital role to play in preventing the climate crisis and that our future depends on the work we do today.
+We all have a vital role to play in preventing the climate crisis, and our future depends on the work we do today.

 BAFTA has two key responsibilities in helping to reverse climate change:

 - to make changes to its own working practices and Awards ceremonies

 - to support and inspire the screen industries as they transition towards a zero-carbon future (through BAFTA albert)

 We acknowledge the importance and need to adopt a different approach to its work and awards in order to help reduce the effect on the climate.

 From travel and food, to branding and materials, we ensure all our Awards are as sustainable as possible.

 The EE British Academy Film Awards 2020 became the first BAFTA ceremony to be carbon neutral and albert certified.
 The red carpet was 100% recyclable, sustainably sourced produce was served at the awards dinner and branding that was not being reused from previous years was produced using reclaimed or recyclable materials.
 Where sustainable choices were unable to be made, BAFTA offset, as well as giving guests the tools to be more sustainable through offsetting their own travel and making sustainable fashion choices for the ceremony.